anoff/blog/_posts/2018-08-12-rbac-firestore.md

 ## Summary

 You created a Firestore ruleset that enforces **data privacy and integrity** by limiting access to resources based according to a role design.
-To see a similar design implemented you can check out my [techradar](https://github.com/anoff/techradar) project which also showcases how to implement RBAC on the frontend too.
-There are other interesting ways to secure Firestore data for example checking which parts of a resource are being changed in an update process to allow users to update only specific properties.
-Also check out my previous post on creating [PlantUML diagrams](https://anoff.io/blog/2018-07-31-diagrams-with-plantuml/).

 To bring RBAC to your application you need to consider a few things:

 1. [Deploy](https://firebase.google.com/docs/firestore/security/get-started#use_the_firebase_cli) the security rules into your Firebase project, highly recommend using the CLI or Travis
 1. Implement a Firebase function that creates an entry in the `users` and `roles` collection for each new user using the [authentication trigger](https://firebase.google.com/docs/functions/auth-events)
 1. Log in to your app and then manually grant yourself _admin_ rights via the Firebase console

+To see a similar design implemented you can check out my [techradar](https://github.com/anoff/techradar) project which also showcases how to implement RBAC on the frontend and setting up Travis CI to deploy Firebase rules.
+There are additional features available to secure Firestore data for example checking which parts of a resource are being changed in an update process to allow users to update only specific properties.

 Drop me a message on [Twitter](https://twitter.com/an0xff) if you have any feedback about this post.
+Also check out my previous post on creating [PlantUML diagrams](https://anoff.io/blog/2018-07-31-diagrams-with-plantuml/).